cilium/tetragon/README.md

 kubectl logs -n kube-system ds/tetragon -c export-stdout -f
 ```

-The raw JSON events provide Kubernetes API, identity metadata and OS
+The raw JSON events provide Kubernetes API, identity metadata, and OS
 level process visibility about the executed binary, its parent and the execution
 time.

 #### Tetragon CLI

 A second way is to pretty print the events using the Tetragon CLI.
 The tool
-also allows filtering by process, pod and other fields.
+also allows filtering by process, pod, and other fields.

 You can download and install it by the following command